-The following unaudited pro forma condensed consolidated financial information and the related notes present our unaudited pro forma condensed consolidated statement of operations for the year ended January 2, 2021 and our unaudited pro forma condensed consolidated balance sheet as of January 2, 2021.
-The unaudited pro forma condensed consolidated financial information has been prepared to give pro forma effect to the acquisitions by us of the businesses described under "Summary-Recent Developments" during fiscal year 2020 (collectively, the "Acquisitions" and each individually, an "Acquisition"), as if each Acquisition had occurred on December 29, 2019.
-The Acquisitions were not significant, individually or in the aggregate.
-The unaudited pro forma condensed consolidated financial information has been derived by aggregating our historical consolidated financial statements and the historical financial statements of Total Care, Inc., Preferred Pediatric Home Health Care, Evergreen Home Healthcare, LLC, and Five Points Healthcare, LLC, referenced herein, and making certain pro forma adjustments to such aggregated financial information to give effect to the Acquisitions as if each had occurred on December 29, 2019.
+The following unaudited pro forma condensed consolidated financial information and the related notes present our unaudited pro forma condensed consolidated statement of operations for the fiscal year ended January 2, 2021 and our unaudited pro forma condensed consolidated balance sheet as of January 2, 2021.
+The unaudited pro forma condensed consolidated statement of operations has been prepared to give pro forma effect to the acquisitions by us of the businesses of Total Care, Inc., Preferred Pediatric Home Health Care, Evergreen Home Healthcare, LLC, Five Points Healthcare, LLC and Recover Health, Inc. described under "Summary-Recent Developments" during fiscal year 2020 (collectively, the "2020 Acquisitions" and each individually, a "2020 Acquisition").
+The 2020 Acquisitions were not significant, individually or in the aggregate.
+The unaudited pro forma condensed consolidated statement of operations related to the 2020 Acquisitions has been derived by aggregating our historical consolidated financial statements and the historical financial statements of the 2020 Acquisitions including certain pro forma adjustments to such aggregated financial statements to give effect to the 2020 Acquisitions as if each had occurred on December 29, 2019, which was the first day of our fiscal year 2020.
+The unaudited pro forma condensed consolidated financial information also gives effect to the acquisition of Doctor's Choice Holdings, LLC ("Doctor's Choice") on April 16, 2021 (the "2021 Acquisition" and together with the 2020 Acquisitions, the "Acquisitions").
+The 2021 Acquisition was funded with \$65.3 million of incremental financing under our existing Second Lien Term Facility, net of deferred financing costs of \$1.7 million and \$35.1 million of cash from the balance sheet.
+The unaudited pro forma condensed consolidated financial information related to the 2021 Acquisition has been derived by aggregating our historical consolidated financial statements and the historical financial statements of Doctor's Choice, including certain pro forma adjustments to such aggregated financial statements to give effect to the 2021 Acquisition as if it had occurred on December 29, 2019 for the unaudited pro forma condensed consolidated statement of operations.
+The unaudited pro forma condensed consolidated balance sheet gives effect to the 2021 Acquisition as if it occurred as of January 2, 2021, our most recent balance sheet date.

-The unaudited pro forma condensed consolidated financial information also gives effect to this offering as if it had occurred on December 29, 2019 by making the following pro forma adjustments (collectively, the "IPO Transactions"):
+The unaudited pro forma condensed consolidated financial information also gives effect to this offering by making the following pro forma adjustments (collectively, the "IPO Transactions"):

-- The issuance and sale by us of our common stock in this offering after deducting underwriting discounts and commissions and estimated offering expenses payable by us (assuming no exercise by the underwriters of their overallotment option to purchase additional shares of common stock from us); and - The repayment of \$ million of certain principal balances outstanding under our existing Senior Secured Credit Facilities, as well as approximately \$ million of related interest and certain prepayment fees, as more fully described under "Use of Proceeds."
+- The issuance and sale by us of our common stock in this offering after deducting underwriting discounts and commissions and estimated offering expenses payable by us (assuming no exercise by the underwriters of their overallotment option to purchase additional shares of common stock from us); and - The repayment of \$407.0 million of certain principal balances outstanding under our existing Senior Secured Credit Facilities.
+These amounts include \$100.0 million of the \$185.0 million borrowed under our First Lien Fourth Amendment Loan used in part to fund the 2020 Acquisitions as well as the \$67.0 million of incremental borrowings under our Second Lien Term Facility to fund a portion of the 2021 Acquisition.